 Furthermore, because of their sinful nature all persons are “dead in their trespasses and sins” and unable to respond to God in faith.
 God therefore must effectually call them to himself and salvation.
 Regeneration is required for the elect to believe.
 Faith therefore is a gift given by God to the elect.
 This work of God’s Spirit which produces faith is irresistible.
 Only those he has chosen to save will unfailingly believe.
 All others cannot believe.
 Even the elect cannot believe but must wait for the gift of faith to be given to them.
 The elect must be regenerated first in order to believe.
-To these elect alone he gives eternal life.
+To the elect alone God gives eternal life.
 God irresistibly regenerates those he has unconditionally elected to salvation and grants them faith simultaneous with or subsequent to regeneration.
 Christ dies on the cross only for those particular persons God has chosen for salvation.
 The efficacy and worth of the atonement is therefore limited to the elect.

 All that is involved in the saving work will unfailingly have its effect in the life of the elect.
-For all the non-elect, God does not effectually work in them upon the hearing of “the gospel.”
+For all non-elect persons, God does not effectually work in them upon the hearing of “the gospel.”
 God does not will that they be saved.
 Therefore they remain in their sin and unbelief for which they will receive God’s judgment and eternal damnation.
 Again, the identity of the elect and non-elect remains unknown to us.
 The number of both is fixed and unchangeable.

 These are the Calvinist soteriological doctrines.
 They are the full and final explanation as to why and how a person becomes saved.
 These doctrines are what the Calvinist means by “the sovereignty of God in salvation” and that “salvation is all of grace.”
 For many Calvinists these “doctrines of grace” constitute the biblical gospel message.

 A Brief Explanation of the Non-Calvinist Soteriology and Gospel